BAMresearch/SOFA/docs/source/using_sofa.rst

 Import Data
 ===========

 To start working with SOFA, measurement data needs to be imported.
 When SOFA is started a subwindow to import data will automatically appear.
-To import new data, the :guilabel:`Import Data` button opens this subwindow as well.
-In this window the data type of the measurement data and the location of the different data files can be specified.
+This window can also be opened by clicking the :guilabel:`Import Data` button.
+In this subwindow the data type of the measurement data and the location of the different data files can be specified.
 If the :guilabel:`Show poor curves` checkbox is selected, SOFA will also plot every curve, which could not be corrected.
 In addition to the measurement data an optional image file, or extra channels can be imported as well.

 If SOFA can not read any of the selected files the import process is cancelled and a notification appears.
 Please see :ref:`import formats <import formats>` for further informations about the currently supported data types.
 SOFA will also check if the selected files match in size.
-If this is not the case, the import process is also aborted.
+If this is not the case, the import process is also aborted and a notification appears.

-During the import process SOFA will import the data, Please see :ref:`correct the measurement curves <correction algorithm>`, calculate the different :ref:`channels <channels>` and plot the data in a line plot, a heatmap and a histogram.
+During the import process SOFA will import the data, :ref:`corrects the measurement curves <correction algorithm>`, :ref:`calculates the different channels <channels>` and plots the data in a line plot, a heatmap and a histogram.
 An indeterminate progress bar will run during the import process.
-After the data was sucessfully imported the import window will close it self and a notification will appear.
-The name, size and location of the imported data will be displayed in the Imported Data frame of the main window.
+After the data was sucessfully imported the subwindow will close it self and a notification appears.
+The name, size and location of the imported data will be displayed in the Active Data frame of the main window.

 .. _selection process: